Grading the drafts: Kraken scores well for sticking to its analytics approach

 Francis didn’t adjust.
 Instead of Hill, he wound up with Pitlick from Arizona and obtained only a fourth-round selection flipping him.

-Free-agent signings (B): We’ll know more after free-agency broadly opens Wednesday, but Francis started strong signing goalie Chris Driedger, 27, during his exclusive 72-hour pre-expansion-draft window.
+Free-agent signings (B): We’ll know more after free agency broadly opens Wednesday, but Francis started strong signing goalie Chris Driedger, 27, during his exclusive 72-hour pre-expansion-draft window.
 He also inked potential top-4 defensemen Adam Larsson and Jamie Oleksiak, both 28, for reasonable longer-term amounts, leaving the door open for a top-pairing, power-play quarterback like free-agent Dougie Hamilton.

-There’s clearly analytics at-play in forecasting that Driedger, paired with young Vitek Vanecek, 25, eliminated the need for a pricier veteran goalie.
+There’s clearly analytics at play in forecasting that Driedger, paired with young Vitek Vanecek, 25, eliminated the need for a pricier veteran goalie.

 Francis did not capitalize on expansion rules allowing him to offer an extra eighth contract year to a potential franchise player like Landeskog.
 Nor land a proven elite player, though initial groundwork was likely laid.